hc-tcg/hc-tcg/API.md

 - POST `/api/deck/cost`

-Request Body: Array<hermit name>
+Request Body: Array<hermit id as string>
 Returns the cost of a deck containing the listed cards.

 - GET `/api/games/create`

 Creates a new game and returns the codes to join it.
+The game code will time out after five minutes.

 | Field | Type | Description |
 | :----------- | :--------------: | -------------------------: |